normalsql/normalsql/README.md

-# NormalSQL - a SQL-first workflow
+# NormalSQL: a SQL-first workflow

 Develop your normal SQL using your favorite database manager (eg DBeaver).
 Leverage the full expressiveness of SQL.
 CTEs, nested queries, JOINs, PIVOTs, etc.

 NormalSQL compiles your SQL *as-is* into typesafe application source code.
-There are no object/relation mappings, abstraction layers, or special syntax.
+There is no object/relation mapping, no abstraction layer, no special syntax.

 NormalSQL has no runtime dependencies.
 All application source code is generated at compiled time.